 These improvements, although they may seem small, should provide great value to local businesses.
 With a properly listed and optimized Apple Maps profile, business owners will be able to ensure their clients and prospective clients can find their locations with ease.

 The Apple Pay feature has been active for quite some time now yet the mobile wallet revolution has yet to hit its tipping point.
 Later this fall, Apple Pay will become available where consumers can send friends (and businesses) cash or payments through via the messenger feature.
 This may be the first step in making the virtual wallet and payment processor more part of a consumer’s everyday life.
 If so, this iOS 11 enhancement will drastically change the way local commerce is completed.

 There are dozens and dozens of additional new features and updates available through iOS 11.
 Most of them have been extensively reported on through many top publications:

-Brett Fritz is VP Business Development and LPM at DAC Group.
+Brett Fritz is VP Business Development and LPM at DAC.
 What is your favorite new iOS feature and how do you see it changing the local presence management industry?
 Get in touch and let’s chat!